This example shows how to use

 blockproc function is well suited for applying an operation to an image blockwise, assembling the results, and returning them as a new image.
 Many image processing algorithms, however, require "global" information about the image, which is not available when you are only considering one block of image data at a time.
 These constraints can prove to be problematic when working with images that are too large to load completely into memory.

-This example performs a task similar to that found in the Enhancing Multispectral Color Composite Images example, but adapted for large images using
+This example performs a task similar to that found in the Enhance Multispectral Color Composite Images example, but adapted for large images using

 blockproc.
 You will be enhancing the visible bands of the Erdas LAN file